-The purpose of the Workers' Compensation program is to coordinate and manage claims relating to work-related injuries sustained by University employees.
-Some aspects of the claims process include: reporting an injury, obtaining medical treatment, and returning the employee to work.
-The University policies and procedures can also provide guidance, especially in areas, such as time & leave and payroll issues.
-It is our ultimate goal to return employees to work as quickly and efficiently as possible.
+The purpose of the Workers' Compensation program is to coordinate and manage claims relating to work-related injuries sustained by University employees and volunteers.
+Some aspects of the claims process include reporting an injury, obtaining medical treatment, and returning the employee to work.
+The University policies and procedures can also provide guidance, especially in areas such as time & leave and payroll issues.

 Reporting Workplace Accidents